-These chocolate glazed gluten free donuts come together in under 30 minutes, are soft, fluffy and smothered in a simple chocolate glaze.
+These chocolate or vanilla glazed gluten free donuts come together in under 30 minutes, are soft, fluffy and smothered in a simple chocolate or vanilla glaze.
 This foolproof recipe is sure to be a favorite!

 Gluten free donuts (or do you say doughnuts?) are hard to come by in a bakery these days, but they’re such an easy recipe to make at home so I figured it was time to share it with you!